qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

 ]
 ```

 But the interesting thing was that this is `map` being applied to an object, not an array, and I'm guessing it does the right thing in a sort of [DWIM](https://en.wikipedia.org/wiki/DWIM) way (which I first came across in Perl).
-Even more interestingly, this use of `map` on an object, which produces an array of the values in that object, contrasts nicely with `map`'s sibling `map_values`, which doesn't do that, perhaps confusingly.
+Even more interestingly, this use of `map` on an object, which produces an array of the values in that object, contrasts nicely with `map`'s sibling `map_values`, which, perhaps confusingly, doesn't do that.

 In fact, I used `map_values` in addressing the previous task in this exercise, to apply Monday bonus points, which I did like this: